How do stolen vehicle trends impact auto insurance premiums in Canada?

 How many cars are stolen in Canada each year?

 According to the Insurance Bureau of Canada, over 105,000 vehicles were stolen across the country in 2022.
 That's one vehicle for every five minutes.
-While the number of stolen cars has dropped to 23,094 in the first half of 2025, auto theft remains a serious issue and continues to pose safety concerns for Canadians.
+While the number of stolen cars has dropped to 46,999 in 2025, auto theft remains a serious issue and continues to pose safety concerns for Canadians.

 The rising cost of theft claims in Canada

-*2024 totals are a projection based on reported mid-year totals
+*2024 and 2025 totals are a projection based on reported mid-year totals

 How are car thieves stealing vehicles in Canada?